hotschedules/slate/source/includes/POS/getting-started.md

 **Configure Postman**

+To validate your JSON data for StoreInfo or StoreBusinessDay, you'll **POST** the data to the "validate" endpoint and receive a JSON repsonse upon success or failure.

+Validate Endpoint URL: https://api.hotschedules.io/NAMESPACE/validate/**StoreInfo** or **StoreBusinessDay**

+**Please see the example in the Postman Collection for configuration settings**

+The following is an example of a **Success** message.

+{
+    "valid": true,
+    "sys_type_version": "1"
+}

 The example provided below has been created using Postman.
 Configure Postman using the following example to POST your file to the API.

 **Configure Header**